 - Maternal and Child Health Block Grant (MCHBG).
-The Title V MCHBG is a funding source used to address the most critical, pressing, and unique needs of maternal and child health populations in each state, territory and jurisdiction of the United States.
+The Title V MCHBG is a funding source used to address the most critical, pressing and unique needs of maternal and child health populations in each state, territory and jurisdiction of the United States.
 The program helps states assure access to quality maternal and child health care services, especially for those with low incomes or who have limited access to care.
-The MCH Block Grant program supports the State MCH Block Grant program, Special Projects of Regional and National Significance and Community Integrated Service Systems grants.
-According to data gathered by HRSA, the State MCH Block Grant Program supports approximately 92% of pregnant women, 98% of infants, and 58% of children.
+The MCHBG program supports the State MCHBG program, Special Projects of Regional and National Significance, and Community Integrated Service Systems grants.
+According to data gathered by HRSA, the State MCHBG Program supports approximately 93% of pregnant women, 99% of infants and 61% of children.
 Improving maternal and child health is a major priority for the AHA.
-The AHA supports \$1 billion for the Title V MCHBG in FY 2024. - Healthy Start Program.
-The Healthy Start program provides support for highrisk pregnant women, infants and families in communities with exceptionally high rates of infant mortality, including health care services, such as those focused on reducing maternal mortality, as well as the socioeconomic factors of poverty, education and access to care.
-The AHA supports \$185 million in funding for FY 2024. - Emergency Medical Services for Children.
-This valuable program is designed to provide specialized emergency care for children through improved availability of child appropriate equipment in ambulances and emergency departments.
-In addition, the program supports training programs to prevent injuries to children and to educate emergency medical technicians, paramedics, and other emergency medical care providers.
-The AHA supports \$28 million in funding for FY 2024. - Substance Use and Mental Health Services Administration (SAMHSA).
-Providing adequate substance use and mental health services are essential to increasing productivity and economic well-being for individuals, families and communities.
-The AHA supports the \$10.8 billion for SAMHSA, an increase of \$3.3 billion above FY 2023 enacted.
+The AHA supports \$1 billion for the Title V MCHBG in FY 2025. - Healthy Start Program.
+The Healthy Start program provides support for high-risk pregnant women, infants and families in communities with exceptionally high rates of infant mortality, including health care services, such as those focused on reducing maternal mortality, as well as the socioeconomic factors of poverty, education and access to care.
+The AHA supports \$185 million in funding for FY 2025.

-The Honorable Tammy Baldwin The Honorable Sheila Moore Capito May 09, 2023 Page 7 of 7
+The Honorable Robert Aderholt The Honorable Rosa DeLauro May 13, 2024 Page 6 of 7